janrembold/stencil-components/src/components/my-component/readme.md

-# my-component

-Some fancy description
+Some fancy description from readme.md

 <!-- Auto Generated Below -->